-As we age, we begin to ask ourselves what are the root causes of hair loss, and how do I fix it?
+As we age, we begin to ask ourselves the root causes of hair loss and how do I fix it.
 It is impossible to count the number of hairs on your head.
-It is even more impossible to count the number of hairs that you are losing every day.
-You might have noticed thinning of your hair around specific areas or worse losing your hair in chunks every time you run a comb through it.
+It is even more impossible to count the number of hairs you lose daily.
+You might have noticed thinning of your hair around specific areas or, worse, losing it in chunks every time you comb through it.

-The American Academy of Dermatology notes that over 80 million Americans suffer from alopecia or what is more commonly known as hereditary hair loss.
+The American Academy of Dermatology notes that over 80 million Americans suffer from alopecia, more commonly known as hereditary hair loss.
 Hair loss can affect more than just the hairs on your head.
-It can affect other areas of your body as well, including your arms and legs.
+It can also affect other areas of your body, including your arms and legs.

 Typically hair loss doesn’t just happen overnight.
-It is a gradual process that develops over a person’s lifetime.
+Instead, it is a gradual process that develops over a person’s lifetime.
 Hair loss can be permanent or temporary based on what factors the body is undergoing.

-So what are the causes of hair loss?
 Although hair loss typically affects more men than women, anyone can experience hair loss.
-Hair loss can be triggered by a number of different factors, including hormones, heredity, age, one’s environment, or side effects of medication.
+Hair loss can be triggered by several factors, including hormones, heredity, age, one’s environment, or side effects of medication.

-Typically hair loss is referred to as excessive thinning of hair from a particular area of the body.
-The most common area affected is on the scalp itself.
+Typically hair loss is the excessive thinning of hair from a particular area of the body.
+The most common area affected is the scalp itself.
 Although hair loss can appear in many different ways, the most common cause of hair loss is age.

 Some of the most common symptoms to look out for to determine if you have a hair loss condition are: